Fedora-dotnet/verification-fas-discord-reddit/VerificationWeb/readme.md

 ## Config

-Config is saved to the appsettings.json file in following way:
+Config is saved to the appsettings.json (or appsettings.Development.json) file in following way:

 (**Note**: Json doesn't support comments, so remove any text starting with // )
 ```